 You can also change the settings of your ceiling fan according to the season.
 Did you know ceiling fans have two modes?
 Depending on the way the blades turn, they can either create a breeze or force the warm air down (hot air always travels up).

 For your bathroom and especially your kitchen, which releases a lot of heat, you can use an exhaust fan.
-The fan will pull the steam out of the room while you cook, so it’s a good way to cool a room.
+The fan will pull the steam out of the room while you cook, so it’s a good way to cool down a room.

 Due to the principle of warm air rising, the air at your feet is less hot than at the ceiling.
 You can disassemble your bed and put the mattress on the floor or try a night without a mattress, if you don’t mind hard surfaces, and see if it makes a difference.